-Why Continuous Monitoring Is Essential in a Background Screening Package
+Why Continuous Monitoring Is Essential in Background Screening

 While background checks are vital in the hiring process, they only tell you about a candidate’s criminal history before they become an employee.
 Pre-employment screenings offer a one-time snapshot that quickly becomes outdated.
 They are not able to provide an ongoing reel of information with real-time alerts about illegal activities or misbehaviors.
 That may be why a growing number of organizations are opting for “continuous monitoring” of employee criminal records, as part of a more comprehensive screening package.